rajkumardubey/DataStructure/README.md

 ## Queue

-A queue or FIFO (first in, first out) is an abstract data type that serves as a collection of elements, with two principal operations: enqueue, the process of adding an element to the collection.(The element is added fromSortedArray the rear side) and dequeue, the process of removing the first element that was added.
-(The element is removed fromSortedArray the front side).
+A queue or FIFO (first in, first out) is an abstract data type that serves as a collection of elements, with two principal operations: enqueue, the process of adding an element to the collection.(The element is added from the rear side) and dequeue, the process of removing the first element that was added.
+(The element is removed from the front side).
 It can be implemented by using both array and linked list.

 **Insertion Time**	:	O(1)